 Some 70 temples are dedicated to the sea goddess Tin Hau, whose birthday festival (27 April 2019) sparks celebrations citywide.
 One of the liveliest is in the old Yuen Long district, where a fa pau parade (towers of paper floral tributes) inches down Fung Cheung Street to Shu Ha Temple.
 Elsewhere, Joss House Bay in coastal Sai Kung attracts thousands of worshippers to its Tin Hau shrine, and after the celebrations have died down, you can slip into the side temple to touch its dragon for good luck.

-Tam Kung is another sea god that demands his dues come late spring (12 May 2019), and his birthday brings about some of the city’s most colourful celebrations.
+Tam Kung, the god of fishermen, demands his dues come late spring (12 May 2019), and his birthday brings about some of the city’s most colourful celebrations.
 As well as dancing dragons, rattling drums and plenty of music, processions are accompanied by limb-twisting martial arts performers and daring acrobats.
 Meet them at the parade’s end in Tam Kung temple, by the harbour front in Shau Kei Wan, where Cantonese opera performances and lion dances keep the party going.

 There is no sight in the world quite like watching competitors scale an 18-metre-high bamboo tower of plastic buns, grabbing as many as possible like some ritualised version of Supermarket Sweep.
 This is the midnight finale of Hong Kong’s most unusual festival, which sees thousands flock to the tiny fishing island of Cheung Chau every May – and it’s worth the wait!